agabrown/agabpylib/README.rst

 **Python library with Anthony's private plotting and data analysis utilities.**

-Mostly code for trying out stuff or for producing examples for my private notes on Bayesian inference applications in astronomy.
+Mostly code for trying out stuff or for producing examples for my private astronomy research notes.

 Documentation
 -------------